-Lawmakers in one state have introduced a bill that would eliminate 24-hour workdays in home care.
+Lawmakers in one state have introduced a bill that would effectively eliminate 24-hour workdays in home care.
 If it passes, the legislation could mean significant financial strain for home care agencies there.

 It’s happening in New York — a state that frequently serves as a starting point for legal trends that then sweep the rest of the county.

 The new bill would require providers in the state to break 24-hour care shifts in half or into smaller units — unless caregivers voluntarily agree to work shifts longer than 12 hours — effectively making the state’s 13-hour care rule obsolete.

 The rule, which was recently the focus of a contentious lawsuit, says that a caregiver on a 24-hour shift only has to be paid for 13 hours of work.
 The catch is that the rule only applies if the employee is given breaks of three hours total for meals and eight hours for sleep, five of which must be uninterrupted.